 Roth IRAs have many advantages, but tax relief isn’t one of them, at least not immediately.
 Down the road, a Roth IRA can save you money.
 This type of individual retirement account isn’t deductible from your federal income taxes, unlike qualifying traditional IRAs or the Simplified Employee Pension plan IRAs.

-Roth IRA Basics
+Roth IRA Tax Benefits

 If you work past the age of 70 1/2, you can continue to contribute to a Roth IRA.
 That’s not the case with a traditional IRA.
 Unlike other IRAs, you can withdraw your Roth IRA savings at any time without penalty, although you have to pay a fee for withdrawing the earnings on your Roth IRA before age 59 1/2.
 Qualifying reasons that save you the fee include paying for family college expenses, paying for a first-time home purchase with up to $10,000, and paying for medical expenses that total more than 10 percent of your annual income.